amethon/www/_reflections/journal2.md

 Dear Journal,

 Today was a rather tedious day spent on the vessel conducting necessary maintenance.
 Although it was a necessary task, I found myself yearning for the excitement of the depths of the ocean.
-However, I am grateful for the opportunity to be a part of this expedition and explore the mysteries of the sea.
+However, I am blessed to participate in this journey and unravel the wonders of the deep.
 As I worked alongside Dr. Hernandez, I felt a strong connection and admiration for her.

 The ocean has a way of calming the soul and being surrounded by its immensity always brings me clarity and perspective.
 As I gazed at the stars from my berth, I felt grateful for all the experiences on this journey.
 Tomorrow brings the thrill of exploration and discovery once again.